VlodkoMr/near-river/readme.md

 ## Requirements

 - Docker
-- Nvidia GPU with toolkit installed (optional, for AI model)
+- CUDA toolkit + NVidia GPU (for AI model), only Linux and Windows are supported for now.

 ## Installation